Richard Gent | Thursday August 08, 2024

 Richard Gent | Tuesday February 27, 2018

-Categories: A Level, OCR A Level, Films & Case Studies, American, Directors, Hollywood Films, Non-Hollywood Films, World Cinema, Key Concepts, A Level Film
+Categories: OCR A Level, A Level Film, World Cinema, A Level, Films & Case Studies, Hollywood Films, Non-Hollywood Films, Key Concepts

 Click to see our Revision Part 1: Knowledge Organisers The exam reports from the Summer 2018 AS exams identified areas for development which may well be similar for the A Level students taking the exam this summer.
 I certainly identified with some of the issues as they were very similar to ones I had seen on the student attempts at the Mock exams.
 A knowledge organiser (KO) sets out the important, useful and powerful knowledge on a topic on a single page.
 Linked below are Knowledge Organisers…